 There’s no doubt in my mind that a Paleo diet is what we’ve evolved to eat.
 That’s hard to argue with.
-But that doesn’t mean it’s impossible to be healthy while eating foods that are not considered “Paleo”, regardless of what the Paleo zealots will tell you.
+But that doesn’t mean it’s impossible to be healthy while eating foods that are not considered “Paleo,” regardless of what the Paleo zealots will tell you.
 Some of the foods the Paleo diet excludes are more harmful than others, and of course there’s a significant amount of individual variation.

 Strict Paleo diets also exclude potatoes, claiming that the saponins and glycoalkaloids they contain make them unfit for human consumption.
-Yet as Stephan Guyenet’s recent articles have revealed, it’s quite possible to eat a lot of potatoes and be perfectly healthy.
-In fact, Stephan’s most recent article on the subject was about a guy named Chris Voigt who ate nothing but potatoes for two months.
+Yet as Stephan Guyenet’s articles have revealed, it’s quite possible to eat a lot of potatoes and be perfectly healthy.
+In fact, Stephan’s article on the subject was about a guy named Chris Voigt who ate nothing but potatoes for two months.
 Did he keel over and die?
 Did he get fat?
 Hardly.
-He not only lost weight (21 pounds), but also experienced improvements in several other markers, such as a decrease in fasting glucose & triglycerides, and presumably an increase in insulin sensitivity.
+He not only lost weight (21 pounds), but also experienced improvements in several other markers, such as a decrease in fasting glucose and triglycerides, and presumably an increase in insulin sensitivity.

 There’s a similar story with legumes and nightshades.
 They aren’t Paleo, but I haven’t seen any evidence to convince me that these foods play a significant role in the modern disease epidemic.

 Here’s the thing.
 As convenient as it would be to have a “one-size fits all” diet that works for everyone, we’re not robots.
 We’re more diverse than that.
-Someone who’s dealing with an autoimmune disease, leaky gut, arthritis and skin rashes would certainly benefit from a strict Paleo diet and may even need to follow that approach for the rest of their lives.
+Someone who’s dealing with an autoimmune disease, leaky gut, arthritis, and skin rashes would certainly benefit from a strict Paleo diet and may even need to follow that approach for the rest of their lives.
 But for someone that is fundamentally healthy, such a diet may be unnecessarily restrictive.
 They might do perfectly well eating grains (other than wheat), especially when those grains have been properly prepared by soaking and/or sprouting.
 Dairy is similar.
 I have patients that tolerate it well in spite of being quite ill (they’ve removed it for long periods and added it back in without negative effects).

-In Traditional Chinese Medicine, we also consider the effect of season, geographical location, constitution, state of health and lifestyle when making dietary recommendations.
+In Traditional Chinese Medicine, we also consider the effect of season, geographical location, constitution, state of health, and lifestyle when making dietary recommendations.
 So not only is each person different, what works for one person at one time may not work for that same person at another time.

 So with this in mind, what do I recommend people eat?